jakeflynn39/daily-messages/README.md

 # Twitter Bot with GPT-3 Integration

+I made this to spread love and joy to my friends on my behalf, but without having to remember to do it every day.
+I also wanted to experiment with GPT-3 and see how well it could generate tweets.
 This is a Twitter bot script that leverages OpenAI's GPT-3 model to generate tweets.
 The bot selects a random friend from a list and creates a tweet in a specified style.
 The bot also retrieves a predefined system message.

 ## Prerequisites